usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 	4. From the drop-down menus, select the operating system (distribution, release and architecture).
 	5. Click the ``create`` button.
 This creates a skeleton of an appliance template in the platform which you can now customize with operating system packages, middleware and application software.

+	.. note:: If SELinux is installed (ie the file /etc/selinux/config exists), the filesystem will be relabeled on the first boot of a UForge generated VM in order to add the SELinux context in the all system files ' extended attribute.
+At boot time, init.rc checks for the existence of /.autorelabel.
+If this file exists, SELinux performs a complete file system relabel (using the /sbin/fixfiles -f -F relabel command), and then deletes /.autorelabel.)

 	6. You should now see the appliance overview page.
 You can add a description to your appliance (optional) and a logo (optional).
 The logo format must be .jpg, .jpeg or .png.
 	7. An OS profile is mandatory.
 See :ref:`appliance-os-profile-new`.
 However, you can leave the appliance at this point and edit it later.
 	8. If you have made any modifications, click the checkmark to save.